nwisehart/D3-Leaflet/readme.md

 add label svgs
 format box text weights
 search/checkbox thing

-To do at work - average data from skykomish schools and add to district data
-				add ESL% for schools
+add help icon?

-				change icon color with photoshop
+To do at work - change icon color with photoshop
 				Review with Kilian